 In urban areas, development and the swallowing up of green space for nature is unfortunately an ongoing threat to biodiversity.
 We need to ensure that sensitive development and wildlife can co-exist happily.
-By incorporating wildlife friendly features into new developments, we can mitigate for some of this effect.
+By incorporating wildlife-friendly features into new developments, we can mitigate some of this effect.
 In some cases we can achieve net biodiversity gain, but it takes collaboration on all sides.

 Iconic species such as peregrine falcons, swifts and bats use built environments to roost and nest.
 All are also important indicator species which allow us to monitor the health of the wider local ecosystem.
 They also do a great job at engaging the public.

 Ealing Wildlife Group (EWG) are committed to protecting birds of prey and other flagship species that will be impacted by building and development in Ealing.
 We aim to make building owners and developers aware of existing species using their sites.
 We will consult with developers, where possible, to make proposed building developments more suitable for these flagship species.